srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 I make extensive use of this feature by stacking several layers of dynamically sized data structures.

-Let's start at the smallest, most inner level of a network, the node. (*Node* refers to the same concept as a *perceptron* or *cell*, as I previously had called it.)
+Let's start at the smallest, most inner level of a network, the node. (*Node* refers to the same concept of a *perceptron* or *cell*, as I previously had called it.)

 ```c
 struct Node{